 At the latest 2 June 2016 OPEC summit, Saudi Arabia and Iran failed to reach an agreement on oil production level (e.g. Terry Macalister, The Guardian, 2 June 2016).
 Different needs as well as tensions between the two countries are at stake.
-Yet, a few analysts have also underscored a slight improvement in the relations between Saudi Arabia … Continue reading Tempobs – Balance of Power Formation for Iran and Saudi Arabia
+Yet, a few analysts have also underscored a slight improvement in the relations between Saudi Arabia and Iran (Liam Halligan, … Continue reading Tempobs – Balance of Power Formation for Iran and Saudi Arabia

 Early 2016 has witnessed a succession of dramatic developments that have inflamed the already contentious Iran-Saudi relationship, bringing it to the forefront of global governmental and media attention.
-These have included: Riyadh’s decision to break diplomatic relations with Tehran at the beginning of the year, the accelerated decline of the price of oil deeply affecting … Continue reading Tempobs – Things Come Together: Saudi Arabia and Iran
+These have included: Riyadh’s decision to break diplomatic relations with Tehran at the beginning of the year, the accelerated decline of the price of oil deeply affecting both countries’ … Continue reading Tempobs – Things Come Together: Saudi Arabia and Iran

 This post is the fourth of our temporal observatory project (Tempobs) and related series focused on the future of the relationships between Saudi Arabia and Iran and aiming at improving the handling of time-related issues in strategic foresight and warning, risk, or more broadly anticipatory analysis.
 It answers and builds upon Dr Warren Fishbein’s (hereinafter Warren) previous article (Mindfully Mapping a Middle Eastern Morass – Saudi Arabia and Iran), … Continue reading Tempobs – Mapping an Interactive Network for Iran and Saudi Arabia Relations

 To summarize Helene’s introductory post, this project aims to develop a time-sensitive approach to strategic anticipation and warning, using the evolving relationship between Iran and Saudi Arabia as its substantive framework.
-But how does one undertake strategic anticipation within the context of the complex, chaotic, fast changing politics of the contemporary Middle East?
-Just over … Continue reading Tempobs – Mindfully Mapping a Middle Eastern Morass – Saudi Arabia and Iran
+But how does one undertake strategic anticipation within the context of the complex, chaotic, fast changing politics of the contemporary Middle East? … Continue reading Tempobs – Mindfully Mapping a Middle Eastern Morass – Saudi Arabia and Iran